huggingface/alignment-handbook/README.md

 This project is simple by design and mostly consists of:

 * [`scripts`](./scripts/) to train and evaluate models.
 Three steps are included: continued pretraining, supervised-finetuning (SFT) for chat, and preference alignment with DPO.
 Each script supports distributed training of the full model weights with DeepSpeed ZeRO-3, or LoRA/QLoRA for parameter-efficient fine-tuning.
 * [`recipes`](./recipes/) to reproduce models like Zephyr 7B.
 Each recipe takes the form of a YAML file which contains all the parameters associated with a single training run.
-A `gpt2-nl` recipe is also given to illustrate how this handbook can be used for language or domain adaptation, e.g. by continuing to pretrain on a different language, and then sft and dpo tuning the result.
+A `gpt2-nl` recipe is also given to illustrate how this handbook can be used for language or domain adaptation, e.g. by continuing to pretrain on a different language, and then SFT and DPO tuning the result.

 We are also working on a series of guides to explain how methods like direct preference optimization (DPO) work, along with lessons learned from gathering human preferences in practice.
 To get started, we recommend the following: